hadley/adv-r/development.md

 ## devtools package

 I developed the `devtools` package to simplify the package development cycle.
-Currently `devtools` is only available from github (not CRAN).
-To install, [download the latest version][devtools-down] and install from the command line with `R CMD install`.
+It is available from CRAN.

 ### Set up